yujunz/gitlab.com-runbooks/docs/waf/cloudflare-managing-traffic.md

   - `rule-origin::chatops`: The rule was created via ChatOps.
   - `rule-origin::manual`: The rule was added manually.

+The longevity of a rule is to be indicated by either of these labels:

+  - `rule-duration::long-term`: The rule is intended to stay active for a long time.
+Examples include allowlisting Customers or blocking repeated offenders.
+  - `rule-duration::temporary`: The rule is intended to be short-lived.
+Its lifetime will in most cases be determined by automation.

 ### Description format of Cloudflare rules

 In order for automation to do its job, it is required to have a standardized format it can parse.
 This format is a compromise between machine readability and human readability.